skoolkid/skoolkit/sphinx/source/man/skool2html.py.rst

 where $PACKAGE_DIR is the directory in which the skoolkit package is installed (as shown by ``skool2html.py -p``).
 When you need a reminder of these locations, run ``skool2html.py -s``.

-If an input file's name ends with '.ref', it will be treated as a ref file;
-otherwise it will be treated as a skool file.

 THEMES
 ======